 If you want to have a private workshop, kindly contact me and we can discuss about it.

 Do you do deliveries?

 At the moment, I can do deliveries with some surrounding suburbs from South Morang.
 It is contactless and you will be notified of delivery.
-Kindly check the postcodes where I can deliver.
+Kindly check upon check out if delivery is an option.
+It is basically a 20km radius from South Morang that I can delivery.
 Otherwise posting the products will be the option.

 Like I just mentioned, I am a mother of two and juggling this small biz and taking care of these youngsters can be tricky.
 Shoot me a message and we can have a chat.

-Can you mail the kokedamas and potted plants?
+Can you ship the kokedamas and potted plants?

 I only send live plants via express post and on Mondays so that they will not stay too long in the storage facility of the delivery service.
 Also, posting of plants can only be done in non-quarantine states and territories which are the following: VIC, NSW, ACT, SA & QLD

 For the dried floral arrangements, I send them via standard post.

 Can you custom make a design for jewelry for me?

 I can.
 Kindly let me know the details and we can discuss.
 Give me at least 2 - 4 weeks’ notice.